collectd/collectd.github.io/documentation/manpages/collectd.conf.md

 `Jan 17 05:24:27 pc1 mdadm[188]: NewArray event detected on md device /dev/md0`

 Plugin also classifies gathered event.
-This means that a notification will have a different severity {OKAY, WARNING, FAILURE} for particular mdadm event.
+This means that a notification will have a different severity &#123;OKAY, WARNING, FAILURE&#125; for particular mdadm event.

 For proper work, mdevents plugin needs syslog and mdadm utilities to be present on the running system.
 Otherwise it will not be compiled as a part of collectd.